Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 | Reverse   | 805r      | "GACTACHVGGGTATCTAATCC" | ITS2R     | "GCTGCGTTCTTCATCGATGC"   |
 +-----------+-----------+-------------------------+-----------+--------------------------+

-: Set of 16S and ITS primers used

 As I'm using the same primers to amplify the V3-V4 16S region that both Pedro and Roland used, I can use the same already-trained SILVA database that they used and skip the training step.

 To run Qiime2 you need to [install it, and activate within a conda environment inside the HPC](https://docs.qiime2.org/2022.8/install/native/#install-qiime-2-within-a-conda-environment) if you don't have it already installed.
 The instructions are straightforward, but most likely this step will take you time as you'll have to wait some time for conda and plug-ins to get downloaded (so take it into account).

-Once installed, you'll have to run script 07 which it will be the actual script that you'll run directly with *sbatch* (not like the previous R scripts)
+Once installed, you'll have to run script 07 which it will be the actual script that you'll run directly with *sbatch* (not like the previous R scripts).

+You'll find your ASV table inside of _Working directory_ --> `03_tabletax` --> `repset.fasta`.
+First you convert it to an 'artifact' that Qiime2 understands (from .fasta to .qza), then you assign taxonomy with your trained database, in my case `silva-138.1-ssu-nr99-341f-805r-classifier.qza` that I obtained from Roland and Pedro and copied to the main folder beforehand.
+And then, you export the final taxonomy file into a new folder `16S_sklearn_taxonomy`.

+For ITS, we used the UNITE database `unite-tax-ver9_dynamic_all_29.11.2022_dev.qza`

 **slurm**